mitch7391/homebridge-cmd4-AdvantageAir/docs/zone-control-design.md

 restoration, and platform integration with separate temperature sensors.

 Live controller reads and temperature sensors have been validated on the isolated Raspberry Pi test bridge.
-Zone writes and their confirmation timing still need live validation: change one ordinary zone, compare HomeKit with the controller, then restore its original state.
+A zone-write trace showed several empty-object reads, followed by an old state and then the changed state.
+One command was confirmed on its fifth read; another exhausted the former five-attempt cap while time remained, with the changed state observed on a later poll.

+The confirmation change uses that remaining time but still needs a live retest.
+The trace does not establish when the failed command would have been confirmed by an additional read.
 Active-myZone reassignment remains unsupported.